 Katy Perry Wore a Tamagotchi

-This year, pop siren Katy Perry will be co-chairing the Met Gala, so we can expect her to serve one of her most outlandish looks to date.
-Last year, however, Katy opted for a gold-embellished Prada number.
+Last year, pop siren Katy Perry was co-chairing the Met Gala, but let’s look back to the year before when she opted for a gold-embellished Prada number.
 The dress was decked out in plenty of glitchy gadgets, and she even wore matching Tamagotchis with then-beau Orlando Bloom.
 To seal off her techno-witchy vibe, Katy bleached her eyebrows and sculpted her hair into a gothic Marge Simpson-inspired do.

 Of course, the internet has no chill and managed to compare her to look to Chicken Run-inspired hen-house couture.